morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-base-and-resources.md

 **Summary** - you use water to level up perks, gaining ability improvements or stat bonuses; food for leveling up; caps for buying basic items and power to upgrade your vault.

-## But Martin, what are those other three resources on the right side of the screen?
+## But Martin, What Are Those Other Three Resources on the Right Side of the Screen?
 Those are, what I call, the *advanced resources*.
 Let's take a look at them, top to bottom.

 **Nuka-Cola Quantum** - used for purchasing useful items, speeding things up, purchasing the other two resources and many,